Deformations of Reducible Galois Representations to Hida-Families: The Setup

 There is an unramified character $\eta:\G_p\rightarrow \F_q^{\times}$ such that $\tau=\eta \bar{\chi}^{k-1}_{\restriction \G_p}$.
 It follows from the assumptions on $k$ and $\varphi$ that the characters $\tau,\tau \bar{\chi}_{\restriction \G_p}$ and $\tau \bar{\chi}_{\restriction \G_p}^{-1}$ are all nontrivial.
 In both cases we compare the ordinary deformation problem to the upper triangular deformation problem.
 Observe that $\Ad\bar{\rho}/\tilde{U}$ can be identified with $\F_q(\tau^{-1})$.
 Since $\tau\neq 1$, we have that $H^1_{\operatorname{nr}}(\G_p, \Ad\bar{\rho}/\tilde{U})=0$ and consequently where we recall that $W\subset \tilde{U}$ consists of matrices $\mtx{\ast}{\ast}{0}{0}$.
 In both cases $\tilde{\mathcal{C}}_p$ can be derived from the upper triangular deformation problem by imposing the condition that a generator of $Gal(\Q^{cyc}/\Q)\simeq \mathbb{Z}_p$ maps to an upper triangular matrix for which the lower right entry is trivial.

 1. In the first case, $\tilde{U}\simeq \F_{p}^2\oplus \F_q(\tau)$.
 An application of Local-Duality implies that

 An application of the Euler Characteristic Formula shows that

 Consequently, the deformation ring of unrestricted upper triangular deformations of $\bar{\rho}_{\restriction \G_p}$ is a power series ring in five variables.
 The relation imposed for a deformation to be ordinary comes from setting the ramified part of the lower right entry when evaluated at a topological generator of the cyclotomic extension of $\Q_p$.
 This restriction cuts down dimension of the tangent space by one and corresponds to going modulo one of the variables in the tangent space.
-We can take this to be a variable in a power series ring in five variables and so the quotient is a power series ring in four variables, in particular the deformation ring is smooth.
+We can take this to be a variable in a power series ring in five variables.
+The deformation ring is a power series ring in four variables, for further details the reader is referred to the proof of part (1) of \cite[Proposition 11]{KhareRamakrishna}.
 This completes the proof of the first part.
-Since the diagonal characters of $\tilde{U}^*$ are nontrivial and consequently $H^2(\G_p,\tilde{U})=0$.
-Since we are assuming that $\bar{\rho}_{\restriction \G_p}$ is indecomposable $h^0(\G_p, \tilde{U})=2$.
-From the Euler characteristic formula it follows that $h^1(\G_p, \tilde{U})=4$.
-The rest follows just as in part $1$.
+Next, we prove part (2).
+Since the diagonal characters of $\tilde{U}^*$ are nontrivial, it follows that $H^2(\G_p,\tilde{U})=0$.
+Since we are assuming that $\bar{\rho}_{\restriction \G_p}$ is indecomposable $h^0(\G_p, \tilde{U})=1$.
+An application of the Euler Characteristic Formula shows that The rest of the proof is identical to that of part (2) of \cite[Proposition 11]{KhareRamakrishna}.

 \end{proof}

 Proposition \ref{KhareRamProp} generalizes the first two cases of \cite[Proposition 11]{KhareRamakrishna}, in which $k$ is prescribed to be $2$.
 We refer to \cite[Proposition 11]{KhareRamakrishna} for an enumeration of all the possibilities for $k=2$.